monojit18/Open-Network-Aggregator/README.md

 | [Supply-side Affiliates](#Supply-side Affiliates) | These are primarily Buyer Apps or BAPs who can fetch contents or services<br />from various Seller Apps.
 But please note, that the Agentic framework is open<br />for other types of content providers as well.<br />e.g. Seller Apps or BPPs in any Open Network can become a Supply-side Affiliate |
 | [Integrator App](#Integrator App)                 | This is the Mobile and Web App that integrates with<br />the **Google Agentic framework**.
 This App is managed by partners of GCP and<br />provided as a SaaS solution or a Managed Service to end *Demand-side Affiliates* |

+# Introduction

+**Google Agentic framework** aims to provide an easy to integrate interface for Buyers/Seekers wanting to connect to the various Open Networks and/or various Content providers like Video, Webcast, Podcasts, Online Tutorials, Digital Catalogs etc. to name a few.

+Google Agentic framework will build a bridge between the Demand and Supply sides of the Network and allow a seamless, frictionless communication between the two.

+This Document contains the specifications for the APIs exposed by **Google Agentic framework** on the Demand side (*Buyers/Seekers*) and also the specification for the APIs to be hosted on the Supply side (*Buyer Apps, Seeker Apps, Digital Content Providers etc*.)

 # Why do we need this?